hfoley/SynapseLoadV2/01 Create Resources/readme.md

 Filename  | Description
 ------------- | -------------
-01 - CreateSynLoadResources.ps1  | Creates all the items in Azure subscription
-02 - SynLoadGrantRights.ps1 | Will grant rights to MSI and the admin AAD account to storage 03 - CreateSynLoadPipelineParts.ps1 | Will create the pipelines and related items in Synapse workspace LinkedServiceADLS.json | Json file for creation of the linked server pointing to ADLS Gen 2 (azstorage2 in paramfile01.json)

-6. **ADLSGen2LinkedService.json** -   You will need to update the url property to point to the Azure Data Lake Storage.
-7. **AzureSQLDBLinkedService.json** - Json file tied to the creation of the linked server pointing to SQL DB in ADF
-8. **SynapseLinkedService.json** - Json file tied to the creation of the linked server pointing to Synapse in ADF
-9. DatasetSinkSynapse.json - Json file tied to the creation of the sink dataset in ADF pointing to Synapse destination
-10. DatasetSQLMetadataLoad.json - Json file tied to the creation of dataset in ADF pointing to Azure SQL metadata table
-11. DatasetSrcADLSFileLoad.json - Json file tied to the creation of the source dataset in ADF pointing to ADLS Gen 2 parquet files
-12. IncrementalPipelineCreate.json - Json file tied to the creation of the incremental pipeline in ADF
+paramfile01.json | Parameter file that needs to be updated prior to running scripts 01 - CreateSynLoadResources.ps1  | Creates all the items in Azure subscription 02 - SynLoadGrantRights.ps1 | Will grant rights to MSI and the admin AAD account to storage 03 - CreateSynLoadPipelineParts.ps1 | Will create the pipelines and related items in Synapse workspace LinkedServiceADLS.json | Json file for creation of the linked server pointing to ADLS Gen 2 (azstorage2 in paramfile01.json) LinkedServiceAzureSQLDB.json | Json file tied to the creation of the linked server pointing to Azure SQL DB DatasetLookupMetadataExtract.json | Json file tied to creation of dataset to pull metadata for tables to extract DatasetLookupMetadataLoad.json | Json file tied to creation of dataset to pull metadata for tables to load DatasetSinkADLSParquetExtract.json | Json file tied to creation of dataset to land parquet files DatasetSinkSQLLogTable.json | Json file tied to creation of dataset to the custom logging table in Azure SQL DB DatasetSinkSynapse.json Json file tied to creation of dataset to dedicated sql pool tables DatasetSrcADLSFileLoad.json | Json file tied to creation of dataset to point to ADLS parquet files to load DatasetSrcSQLTableExtract.json | Json file tied to creation of dataset for the source SQL tables IncrePipelineCreate.json | Json file tied to the creation of the incremental pipeline
-13. Truncate Load Synapse.json - Json file tied to the creation of the truncate/reload pipeline in ADF
+Pipeline Truncate Load Synapse.json | Json file tied to the creation of the truncate/reload pipeline PL SQL Date Based Extract.json | Json file tied to the creation of the date range extract pipeline PL SQL Not Date Based Extract.json | Json file tied to the creation of the column value pull pipeline

 ## Steps